 Now you can restore your system to the previous state if you get the kernel security check failure error anytime in the future.

 If all the above mentioned 4 ways can’t solve the problem of error windows 8 kernel security check failure, you must factory reset your computer or totally reinstall the Windows 8, Windows 10 or Windows 7operating system.
 During the process, if any files lost( files on desktop, in Documents, Pictures, Favorites, Download folders are very likely lost), try iBeesoft Data Recovery to recover them.
 Here are the steps.

 1. Download and install the data recovery software on your computer.
 Launch it on your computer.
-Keep or deselect the unwanted file types in the first window and click "Start".

 2. Next, select the hard drive where you have lost files.
 If the lost files were saved on the desktop, Documents, Pictures, or Download folder, then you should select drive C. Click "Scan" to recover deleted files in Windows 10 or other OS.

 3. Wait for the scanning process to finish.
 After then, you can see all the found files.
 You can filter file types in the left panel and check out the details on the right side.
 When finding the target files, select them and click "Recover" to save them.
 If some files still missing, click the "Deep Scan" mode to scanning more files.